pwSathira/Green-Guard/README.md

 ## Project Overview

-The **AI Plant Watering System** is a real-time embedded system designed to automate plant care by monitoring environmental conditions (soil moisture, humidity), controlling actuators (water pump, fan), and providing visual feedback.
+**Green-Guard** is a real-time embedded system designed to automate plant care by monitoring environmental conditions (soil moisture, humidity), controlling actuators (water pump, fan), and providing visual feedback.
 A key innovation is the integration of a machine learning model to analyze historical data and recommend optimal environmental conditions to improve plant health.
 The system leverages a hybrid architecture combining a Raspberry Pi Pico microcontroller for sensing and control with a DE10-Lite FPGA for real-time VGA display of sensor data.

 ## Demo